Heidi Wright, BSN, RN, PCCN, and Certified Master Herbalist

 Those with allergies to related plants (like ragweed, daisies, marigolds, and chrysanthemums) should approach dandelion tea with caution.
 Allergic reactions could include skin irritations, watery eyes, and more acute responses like shortness of breath.

 Dandelion tea may also interact with certain medications — for example, as a natural diuretic, it might increase the effects of similar drugs.
 It could also influence the effectiveness of antibiotics or medication that aims to stabilize blood sugar levels or blood pressure, as dandelion also has properties affecting these areas.
-Consult your doctor before drinking dandelion tea if you are taking medications.
+Consult your doctor before drinking dandelion tea if you are taking medications or have a health condition.
+“Look for herbal supplements that are from suppliers tested by an independent third party for quality and absence of heavy metals or other harmful substances,” highlights Registered Nurse and Certified Herbalist Heidi Wright.

 While these side effects are typically rare, it's always recommended to start small when introducing any new herbal tea into your regimen.
 Monitor your body's reactions.
 Should you notice any undesired responses, it might be best to reduce your intake or explore other soothing beverages.